 Is there a longer-term vision, looking 5 to 10 years out?

-We have other projects when it comes to industry sustainability.
-We are looking for example into how to further develop cardiology as a hub, or fertility as a hub, and that’s an enabler.
-But it’s not just about medical tourism, it’s about developing the industry within Malaysia.
-You have to look at the whole ecosystem before you can actually market abroad, so we are looking at all these niche centres of excellence.
-So, when people around the world know about the success of fertility clinics in Malaysia, naturally, medical travellers will be attracted to it.
-We are looking into organising an industry roundtable looking into training more embryologists, and enabling the latest technologies for IVF, so the industry can continue growing and be sustainable for the long term.
+Chief among our initiatives, moving forward, is to position Malaysia as the Fertility and Cardiology hub in Asia, to achieve greater heights and encourage industry growth within Malaysia.
+Before we can market abroad, we need to look at the whole ecosystem, so we are looking at all these niche centres of excellence.
+When people around the world know about the success of fertility clinics in Malaysia, naturally, medical travellers will be attracted to come.
+We are looking into organising an industry roundtable, training more embryologists, and enabling the latest technologies for fertility treatments, so the industry can continue growing and attain long-term sustainability.

-Looking into the future, we also have to continue to keep a close eye on cost management, because we are still very competitive, and if we lose that competitiveness then it’s going to be hard for us to maintain the industry growth for the next five or ten years.
+Looking into the future, we will continue to keep a close eye on cost management, because this will give us a strong edge.
+Maintaining our affordability is key for the growth of the industry over the next five or ten years.

 Just to recap, but I know you spoke about this in the first part of the conversation.
 What would you say are the three key selling points or USP’s of medical tourism in Malaysia?

-The first is vital, because without it no one would want to come to Malaysia, and that is the quality.
-If you don’t have the quality in terms of outcomes for example in terms of IVF; if you don’t have the success rate, people will not come.
-Malaysia is rated as a country with amongst the best health care in the world.
-For three years in a row, International Living magazine in the United States even rated Malaysia as the country with the best healthcare quality, accessibility affordability in the world – in 2015, ‘16 and ‘17.
+The first is vital, and perhaps the greatest car-puller which attracts medical tourists to Malaysia, and that is the quality.
+For example, when speaking of fertility treatments, Malaysia is equipped with state-of-the-art technologies, highly skilled medical practitioners, and expertly trained embryologists.
+Malaysia’s healthcare system has been consistently ranked as one of the best in the world.
+For three years in a row, International Living magazine in the United States has rated Malaysia as the country with the best healthcare quality, accessibility, and affordability in the world – in 2015, 2016 and 2017.
 The second USP is about immediate accessibility.
-You don’t have to wait.
-In places like the UK or Australia you have to wait a long time to get to see a specialist, but in Malaysia you can get real-time access to our specialists.
-And our most important USP, as a complement to the other two, is actually the affordability.
-Our prices compared to other countries are about 1/3 or at the most half the price of Thailand.
-We also don’t differentiate in tariffs between foreigners and local patients.
-In other countries, foreigners are charged double or triple what the locals are charged.
+In places like the UK or Australia, patients have to wait a long time to get to see a specialist, but in Malaysia patients can get real-time access to our specialists.
+The third USP, as a complement to the other two, is the affordability.
+Our prices are very competitive compared to other countries, about 1/3 or half the price of our competition.